Canon XS vs Olympus E-PL2

 |17.||Panasonic G10||Y||mono / -||-||-||mini||2.0||-||-||-|

 Both the XS and the E-PL2 have been discontinued, but can regularly be found used on ebay.
 The XS was replaced by the Canon T3, while the E-PL2 was followed by the Olympus E-PL3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the XS and E-PL2 can be found, respectively, in the Canon XS Manual (free pdf) or the online Olympus E-PL2 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon XS and the Olympus E-PL2?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.